Reckon-Limited/containerless/README.md

 A vpcId and one or more subnets in that VPC are required.
 If using an existing cluster, provide the VPC and subnets that the cluster has been created in.
+You can also use privateSubnets option (example below).

 If you need to define a VPC, a sample CloudFormation template is provided in `examples/vpc.cfn.yml`.
 You can use the